fyodorovich/Timebank-Toolkit/Sales_cycle.md

 According what's achievable within your community you may also provide welcome packs.
 These could be actual packs made of gifts from members or groups.

 ## Handling Objections<a name="Handling_Objections"></a>
-There is no need to hard-sell but some people will need more help than others.
+Some people will need more help than others.
 They may experience technical difficulties, access issues, or social issues.
 Be prepared to help these people into the community.

 ## Closing the Sale<a name="Closing_the_Sale"></a>
 We've been told that establishing a successful trade as soon as possible is a good indicator of long term engagement.
 The longer it takes a new member to close their first trade, the less committed they are to your fcoup.
 There can be many things at play, but as a rule of thumb, **you want to get a new member trading as quickly as possible**.